Orexo announces last patient enrolled in pivotal study evaluating the efficacy of MODIA® in combination with sublingual buprenorphine/ naloxone for the treatment of OUD

 Orexo brings deep category expertise to the research effort, having served the US OUD market extensively over the last nine years through its efforts with ZUBSOLV® (buprenorphine and naloxone) sublingual tablets.

 "The medically assisted treatment of OUD requires a complete treatment plan that includes psychosocial support," said Nikolaj Sørensen, President and CEO of Orexo.
-"However, access to quality counselling remains one of the main barriers to successful treatment in many areas of the US.
-Our aim is to increase access to behavioural treatment to aid in the whole-person approach to overcoming OUD."
+"However, access to quality counseling remains one of the main barriers to successful treatment in many areas of the US.
+Our aim is to increase access to behavioral treatment to aid in the whole-person approach to overcoming OUD."

-The US opioid epidemic has claimed one million lives over the past two decades and is being driven by illicit opioids.[1]
-The opioid epidemic has worsened during the COVID-19 pandemic.
-More Americans died of drug overdoses in 2021 than any previous year, including more than 80,000 deaths involving opioids.[2]
+The US opioid epidemic has claimed one million lives over the past two decades and is being driven by illicit opioids.1 The opioid epidemic has worsened during the COVID-19 pandemic.
+More Americans died of drug overdoses in 2021 than any previous year, including more than 80,000 deaths involving opioids.2

 MODIA® has been co-developed with GAIA, a leading global DTx company based in Hamburg, Germany, which has over two decades of industry leading DTx evidence development across multiple therapeutic categories.
 In addition to GAIA's significant research experience and Orexo's expertise in OUD, patients with OUD were also included in the development and initial product testing of MODIA®, offering a highly unique patient perspective that drives the therapeutic experience.